willp240/rat-container/README.md

 # snoing-2.0
 A singularity recipe for building a SNO+ environment for RAT.

 For regular usage, simply download the pre-built container with the following instructions.
 For advanced users, see the build instructions below.
+The default image is based on Scientific Linux 7, but an image for SL6 is also included.

 # [PLEASE READ]